Why You Should Care About B2B eCommerce

 Business customers simply login to a website and see a personalized, customised price list just for them.
 They finish their purchases with a shopping cart and they’re able to track their orders until it is delivered.

 For the seller, this means considerable efficiency, time-saving operations, and a better purchasing experience for their regular business customers.

-Here, we’ll talk about what exactly do we mean by B2B eCommerce, how it’s different from B2C, common B2B models, and then finish off with trends and challenges facing B2B ahead.
+Here, we’ll talk about B2B eCommerce, how it’s different from B2C, common B2B models, and then finish off with trends and challenges ahead.

 So, What Exactly is B2B eCommerce?

 B2B eCommerce is the selling, buying, and trading of goods and services through an online sales portal between businesses.
-Since both parties involved are business entities, the transactions are more rational than impulsive and the relationship between the companies are long-term interests, unlike say B2C.
+Since both parties involved are business entities, the transactions are more rational than impulsive.
+Furthermore, the relationship between the companies involve long-term interests.

 Trading online has several benefits such as the expansion of business, the rise in the number of customers, and increased brand-awareness.
 In this article, we’ll try to cover all the aspects you need to know about B2B eCommerce.

 B2B is often confused with B2C.
 B2C means Business to Consumer.

 - For consumers, prices are fixed, quantities are low, and shipment is straightforward.
 In B2B prices are highly variable, quantities are large and shipping is much more complicated.